Green Building & Redevelopment

 - Share solar-ready construction guidelines with the development community and residents.

-- Set a minimum green building standard (e.g. LEED Silver, Enterprise Green Communities) for all new and major renovations in municipal buildings.
+- Set a minimum green building standard (e.g. LEED Silver, Enterprise Green Communities) for all new construction and major renovations in municipal buildings.
 Many standards exist, including EnergyStar, LEED, and WELL.
 Cleveland’s Sustainable Municipal Building Policy is an example.

 - Train building and planning department staff to provide technical assistance about green building.

-- Set healthy building and community goals using healthy building standards (e.g. WELL, Fitwel) for new and major renovations.
+- Set healthy building and community goals using healthy building standards (e.g. WELL, Fitwel) for new construction and major renovations.

 - Maintain municipal buildings and grounds using safe, non-toxic products.